 We are Unique in our Diversity.

-Students come to Central Catholic from over 60 cities and towns and several countries.
+Students come to Central Catholic from over 60 cities and towns.

 We come from diverse backgrounds and experiences to form a caring community of faith, learning, and service.

 We come together as classmates, peers, and teammates.

 We learn together and from one another as we develop a deeper understanding of who we are as people and how we fit together as a community.